Drbvr/LivelyGraph/README.md

 - **GraphQL Interface**: Query your aggregated data in a customized and flexible way.
 - **Large Language Model (LLM) Integration**: Ask questions in natural language and get accurate answers from your aggregated data.
 - **Data Ownership**: Retain full ownership of your data.
 We prioritize data privacy and integrity.
+- **Third party services**: Developers will be able to create apps using our GraphQL and LLM functions to provide users with powerful visualizations and analyses.

 ## Usage Scenarios (Planned)